 - Lack of investment from international investors.

-- Lack of entrepreneurship – unable to change innovative
+- Lack of entrepreneurship – unable to change innovative ideas into sellable and marketable products or services.

 Other regionally-specific issues

 Kurdistan Province and Iran enjoys relatively high political security in the Middle East considering that it is surrounded by highly unstable political regions such as Iraq, Syria, and Afghanistan.
 Migration to cities in the province has increased dramatically impacting the agricultural industries causing the abandonment of villages and the rural life.
 Most migrate in search of better employment opportunities and educational facilities.
 Moreover, in major cities in the province such as Sanandaj and Saqez, there is the problem of illegal habitation which impacts local council planning.
-The
+The recent national and local elections in Iran demonstrated high levels of participation.
+But in general civic participation is weak.

 Organisation and management